mbeddr/mps-platform-docs/src/doc/docs/mps_internal/models.md

 **UI**: section *project structure* in *Build Model*, subsection *idea plugin*, subsection *dependencies*.

-It contains the contents of [IDEA plugin.xml](https://plugins.jetbrains.com/docs/intellij/plugin-configuration-file.html) *depends* tags.
+It contains the contents of [IDEA plugin.xml](https://plugins.jetbrains.com/docs/intellij/plugin-configuration-file.html) *depends*-tags.

 This plugin only loads if all dependencies listed here load before.
 The contents of dependencies are available for this IDEA plugin.